NathanDunfield/regina_wheels/README.rst

 pre-release version of Regina; it is offered for macOS (10.14 and newer) and Linux, but not Windows.
 To try it out, do::

-  python3 -m pip install --user --pre regina python3 -m regina.test
+  python3 -m pip install --user --pre --only-binary :all: -U regina python3 -m regina.test

 On older versions of Linux, e.g. Ubuntu 18.04, you may need to update